chevere/docs/components/VarDump.md

 Check the VarDump [examples](https://github.com/chevere/examples/tree/master/02.VarDump) to learn directly playing with code.
 :::

-## Usage

-### Initialization
+## Initialization

-It requires a formatter implementing [VarDumpFormatterInterface](../reference/Chevere/Interfaces/VarDump/VarDumpFormatterInterface.md) and a outputter implementing [VarOutputterInterface](../reference/Chevere/Interfaces/VarDump/VarOutputterInterface.md).
+VarDump requires a formatter implementing [VarDumpFormatterInterface](../reference/Chevere/Interfaces/VarDump/VarDumpFormatterInterface.md) and a outputter implementing [VarOutputterInterface](../reference/Chevere/Interfaces/VarDump/VarOutputterInterface.md).

 In the example below, a VarDump is created with console colored formatting and output: